Gene Hatfield

-Lester Gene Hatfield (November 23, 1925 – February 18, 2017), known mononymously as Gene, was an artist and professor at the University of Central Arkansas (UCA) in Conway, Arkansas.
-Hatfield was a recipient of the Arkansas Arts Council Governor's Lifetime Achievement Award, an Arkansas Senate Citation, and a Purple Heart in addition to other various awards for his art and service in World War II.
+Lester Gene Hatfield, who went by the mononym Gene, was an artist and professor at the University of Central Arkansas (UCA) in Conway, Arkansas.
+He was born on November 23, 1925, and died on February 18, 2017.
+Hatfield was recognized with several awards throughout his career, including the Arkansas Arts Council Governor's Lifetime Achievement Award, an Arkansas Senate Citation, and a Purple Heart for his service in World War II.

-Hatfield worked primarily in watercolor, oil, acrylic, pottery, stage sets, and various types of sculpture.
-He was known in Conway for his unique yard filled with sculptures made from various found objects ranging from bicycles, to soda cans, to mops, to tin foil, and more.
-His famous eclectic outdoor art environment was a result of over forty years of working with unorthodox materials.
-Hatfield incorporated aspects of surrealism and folk art into his sculpture.
-His paintings were influenced by more traditional late-nineteenth-century artists such as Paul Cézanne.
+Hatfield was an artist who worked with various mediums including watercolor, oil, acrylic, pottery, stage sets, and sculpture.
+He was well known in Conway for his unique yard, which was adorned with sculptures made from various found objects such as bicycles, soda cans, mops, tin foil, and more.
+Hatfield's famous outdoor art environment was the result of over forty years of working with unconventional materials.
+His sculpture style incorporated elements of surrealism and folk art, while his paintings were influenced by traditional late-nineteenth-century artists like Paul Cézanne.

 With a long tenure as a professor and contributor to UCA, Hatfield was an important part of Arkansas’ art culture.